Ama Dablam, aka Mother's Necklace, is a marvelous mountain resembling a mother's arms protecting her child.

 Ama Dablam trek will take you deep into Sherpaland and give you a glimpse of Sherpa culture and lifestyle.
 Most of the trekking guides there are also Sherpas.

 On your way to the mountain's peak, you will go through the trails of the Khumjung and Khunde villages.
-The Sherpa monastery of Khumjung and the Edmund Hillary School (supported by the Himalayan Trust of New Zealand) lies there.
+The Sherpa monastery of Khumjung and the Edmund Hillary School (supported by the Himalayan Trust of New Zealand) lie there.

 The trekkers will also hike through the Sherpa capital of Namche Bazar.
 They can also visit the visitor center of Sagarmatha National Park in Namche to witness the local flora and fauna.